 Waffle cones are very thin waffles molded into a cone shape.
 The machines work just like an everyday waffle maker.
 Once the waffle is cooked, you simply roll into shape and allow to cool.
-You can also get different molds like a waffle.

 These are a must for fudge, caramel, chocolate, and other sauces.
 You can either choose a lid and ladle to portion or drizzle sauces or use a pump.
 Either way, ensure you are portioning for consistency and to save money.
 Serving hot sauces like fudge and caramel or have a dip available to coat your soft-serve cones?
 You will require a food warmer.

 Squeeze bottles are another option for dispensing sauces.
 However, there is less control over the portion size so ensure your staff are well trained.
 Squeeze bottles are available with various nozzle sizes which will regulate the flow/speed that the sauces are dispensed.
 If you are using fruit sauce, squeeze bottles may not be the best choice as particulates will clog the nozzle.

 Dedicated whipped cream dispensers keep your cream cool and ready for use at any time.
 Customers will appreciate fresh whipped cream (or a plant-based option) as a possible topping for their frozen treats.

 Dry food dispensers come in several types and sizes.
 Some are specifically for counter service staff to scoop ingredients onto or into frozen treats.
 Others dispense portion-sized toppings which could also be used for self-service